Tornado outbreak of April 6–9, 1998

 The tornado outbreak of April 6–9, 1998 was a large tornado outbreak that started on April 6 across the Great Plains and ended on April 9 across the Carolinas and Georgia, in 1998.
 A total of 62 tornadoes touched down from the Middle Atlantic States to the Midwestern United States and Texas.
 The outbreak is infamous for producing a deadly F5 that tore through the suburbs of Birmingham, Alabama, killing 32 people.
-The Birmingham tornado was one of only two F5 tornadoes that year.
-The other hit in Lawrence County, Tennessee, on April 16, as part of the same outbreak as the Nashville F3 tornado.
 This tornado outbreak was responsible for 41 deaths: 7 in Georgia and 34 in Alabama.